graemeo/graemeo.github.io/_drafts/unit-test-with-python.md

 title: Unit Testing with Python
 ---

-# Unit Testing with Python
+# To Unit Test or Not to Unit Test with Python

-*TODO*
-- background
-- what is this based on? i.e. which Python version?
+For the past 12 months, I have been involved a lot more in writing and maintaining Python scripts.
+What I have noticed so far which I don't feel like we are doing enough is writing unit tests.
+We may not written a full blown application using Python, but I don't see why we can't include unit tests for automation scripts written in Python.
+What I hope to share with you in this post, is the basics of setting up unit tests in Python.

+There are a few other test frameworks out there which we can use (not something I have experimented yet), however given that Python also ships with unittest module (since Python 2.1 if I'm not mistaken) I thought I should start by playing around with Python's unittest first.
+Furthermore, the example I have prepared in this post is built on Python 2.7 environment.
+If you are using an older version of Python (prior to 2.7), you might consider taking a look at unittest2 module (I'll post something about this some time soon).

 ## Just before we start...

-Let's define and setup a couple of things first before we get started.
-First, we are going to come up with our own requirements just to that we can use it as a guide to assist with the tutorial.
+Let's define and setup a couple of things first.
+Firstly, we are going to come up with our own requirements just to that we can use it as a guide to assist with the tutorial.
 Let's assume we need to build a calculator service to which one of the functions is to allow us to sum two numbers.
 Secondly, create the files and folders based on the sample structure below:

 ```bash
 my-project/